hydra/componentmanager/README.md

 Example URL: https://console.cloud.google.com/welcome?pli=1&project=component-manager-319920

-3) create a per-user config file for the tool, so it can access google sheets via the API.
+3) Create a per-user config file for the tool, so it can access google sheets via the API.

 ```
 sheetId=1DyAAXeNf1tS25ZWaWHjedyReiUt_goo17hTRhCHcDsQ